norvig/paip-lisp/docs/chapter19.md

 ```

 Now we can parse more interesting sentences, and we can see a phenomenon that was not present in the previous examples: ambiguous sentences.
-The sentence "The man hit the table with the ball" has two parses, one where the ball is the thing that hits the table, and the other where the ball is on or near the table, parser finds both of these parses (although of course it assigns no meaning to either parse):
+The sentence "The man hit the table with the ball" has two parses, one where the ball is the thing that hits the table, and the other where the ball is on or near the table.
+`parser` finds both of these parses (although of course it assigns no meaning to either parse):

 ```lisp
 > (parser '(The man hit the table with the ball))